AdrianaVillagran/til-app/README.md

 # T.I.L.
 App

-*Today I Learned (T.I.L.) is an app where users can login and store beads of wisdom and interesting factoids that he/she learns throughout the day.
-Even if you're not a user you can see other knowledge nuggets left by other users.*
+*Today I Learned (T.I.L.) is an app where users can create an account and store beads of wisdom and interesting factoids that they learn throughout the day.
+If you're not a registered user you can enjoy reading knowledge nuggets posted by other users.*

 Heroku: [T.I.L.
 App](https://whispering-earth-61253.herokuapp.com/)